ef1j/Art1/README.md

 - Python 3.X
 - Python's Pillow image libraries installed

-Compile cart1.f (the modified art1.f program)
+> Compile cart1.f (the modified art1.f program)//
-a.out > output.txt
+> a.out > output.txt//
-python3 ibm1408fort.py output.txt
+> python3 ibm1408fort.py output.txt//

 THANKS AND ACKNOWLEDGMENTS
 Patrick Frank for providing a copy of Richard William's mimeographed instructions and the Archive of American Art for their scans of Frederick Hammersley papers, including his original punch cards, Art1 output, and printed computer work.